-Concepts and Learning Objective AT1 Learning AT2 Learning from Outcomes and Questions about religion religion Assessment What are some of the wonders of the world today?
-To understand why people make special journeys.
-Investigate the significance of religion in the local, Understand that going on a journey can often change how people look at life Pupils can: Describe the journey a religious believer goes on What and where are the national and global to visit a sacred place and sacred places associated communities Recognise how religious why. with religion?
-To explore the variety commitment can be shown in a Locally? and importance of Study the sacred variety of ways Reflect on the importance Nationally? sacred spaces in the places from at least of sacred spaces to Globally? local and wider community two religions and identify the Reflect on sources of inspiration in their own and religious believers.
-Why do millions of religious - similarities and others' lives Reflect on the important believers travel to sacred To understand why differences places in their lives and places? these places are of why they are of religious significance to Visitor talks about significance.
-What does the experience the particular faith going on a mean to them? groups pilgrimage or special

-Does it change them and journey

-their attitude towards
+Concepts and Learning Objective AT1 Learning AT2 Learning Outcomes and Assessment Questions about religion from religion What are some of the To understand why Investigate the Understand that Pupils can: wonders of the world today? people make special significance of going on a journey Describe the journey a religious journeys. religion in the local, can often change believer goes on to visit a sacred What and where are the national and global how people look at place and why. sacred places associated communities life with religion?
+To explore the variety Reflect on the importance of sacred Locally? and importance of Study the sacred Recognise how spaces to religious believers.
+Nationally? sacred spaces in the places from at least religious commitment Globally? local and wider two religions and can be shown in a Reflect on the important places in community identify the variety of ways their lives and why they are of Why do millions of religious similarities and significance. believers travel to sacred To understand why differences Reflect on sources of places? these places are of inspiration in their religious significance to Visitor talks about own and others' lives What does the experience the particular faith going on a mean to them? groups pilgrimage or Does it change them and special journey their attitude towards religion?

-religion?